keyboard_arrow_up

 Median Nerve

-The main nerve running down the arm into the forearm.
-The median nerve is responsible for supplying the hand with feeling and movement.
+The primary nerve running from the arm into the forearm, responsible for hand sensation and movement.

 Musculoskeletal System

-The system containing bones, tendons, muscles, ligaments and cartilage.
+The system comprising bones, tendons, muscles, ligaments, and cartilage.

 Nerve

-Fibers that transmit signals or impulses between the brain and body parts; these impulses direct feeling and movement of the body.
+Fibers that transmit signals between the brain and body, enabling sensation and movement.

 Neutral Position